 In the final step, you should add an image file that contains the floor plan or site map of the facility or area that you want to survey (you will be able to add more images if your project includes several zones or floors later.)
 A floor plan or site map is required for accurate data analysis.
 If no image file is available, you may want to scan a plan, if it exists on paper, create one using a drawing program, such as CorelDraw, or even make a sketch using a ruler and pencil and then scan the sketch (be sure to follow the proportions).
 The image file should be between 250 and 2,500 pixels on a side (naturally, this applies to raster formats only; vector images, such as DWG, do not have pixel dimensions).
 Larger images will slow down the application.
-The following image file formats are supported: BMP, PNG, JPG, GIF, WMF, TIFF, DWG, DXF, and SVG.
+The following image file formats are supported on Windows: BMP, PNG, JPG, GIF, WMF, TIFF, PDF, DWG, DXF, and SVG.
+The following image file formats are supported on macOS: BMP, PNG, JPG, GIF, TIFF, PDF, DWG, DXF, and SVG.